 Have you ever heard of Golden Gai?
 It's a great place to grab a bite and have a drink like a local.
-The area has tons of small bars, whereby only a handful of people can take a seat and order.
+The area has tonnes of small bars, whereby only a handful of people can take a seat and order.
 The spaces are cramped and intimate, and you have to be aware that a lot of Japanese people come here to socialise and have a drink after work.
 Don't be offended if the owner refuses your custom, it's because a few of these tiny bars are reserved for a loyal clientele.
 Watch out for menus in English, it's the best indication that foreigners are welcome.

 Do you know what the Piss Alley is?
 It's a street dotted with tiny holes in the wall which serve food (and drinks).
 It's best known for its yakitori, which are chicken skewers.
 Don't freak out if you see some out of ordinary parts of the chicken being served to you on a stick.
 It's part of the culinary experience and I promise, the taste won't let you down.

 We covered food and drinks, but what about having fun in Shinjuku?
-This is the mecca for adult entertainment so you can find anything you ever imagined.
+This is the mecca for adult entertainment in Tokyo so you can find anything you ever imagined.
 There are multistory malls selling all types of sex toys you might have ever dreamed off.
-There are massage parlors, hostess bars, and even robot restaurants where sexy girls in robotic armor fight around.
+There are massage parlours, hostess bars, and even robot restaurants where sexy girls in robotic armour fight around.
 If shopping if your calling, Shinjuku also has a labyrinth of narrow streets dotted with stalls selling cheap knockouts and branded goods.
 This is also the best place for crazy epic street food.
 Who doesn't want to try some magical street food in Tokyo?